scimusmn/mobile-face-upload/README.md

 Potential for quickly creating a fun, personal connection to a group experience.

 ##Status
-In-progress experiment.
+In-progress.
 Instructions and example coming soon.

 ##References: